rust-lang/rfcs/text/000-rustdoc-bundle-local-resources.md

 # Motivation
 [motivation]: #motivation

 Doc authors want to produce docs that are consistent across local `cargo doc` output, `docs.rs`, and self-hosted docs.
-They would also like to include images (like logos and diagrams), and scripts (like KaTeX for rendering math symbols).
+They would also like to include images (like logos and diagrams).
 Both doc authors and doc readers would like for those resources to not be subject to link-rot, which means it should be possible to build docs for an old version of a crate and have the images and scripts reliably available.
 Doc readers would like for `cargo doc` output to be rendered correctly by their browsers even when they are offline.

 Right now, there are attributes that can set a logo and a favicon for documentation, but they must to point to an absolute URL, which prevents bundling the logo and favicon in the source repository.
 Also, while `<script>` tags are allowed in rustdoc, they have a similar problem: if they load script from some URL, that URL needs to be absolute or it won't work consistently across `cargo doc` and `docs.rs`.

+While using custom `<script>` tags is a valid usecase, this RFC only focusses on the usecase of dealing with images.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation